robjg/beancmpr/docs/reference/beancmpr/dido/beans/IterableDataComparerType.md

 [HOME](../../../README.md)
 # didocmpr:collection-comparer

-Compares two Iterables of Generic Data.
+Compares two Iterables of Dido Data.
 Iterables will typically be lists or sets.

 ### Property Summary